Naagin (2015 TV series): Season 6

 Six years later, Mahek and Seema search for Prathna, who has lost her memories and is now known as Preeti.
 Mahek manipulates Preeti into marrying Raghuveer.
 As Preeti's memories resurface, Naagin Shesha aids her in seeking revenge, while Naagin Vishakha assisted Mahek in her quest for the nine Naagmani.
 Betrayal unfolded when Shesha turned against Prathna, allowing Mahek to acquire the coveted Naagmani.
 A mysterious serpent intervenes, revealing itself as Sheshnaag, Prathna's husband.
-He trap Sesha, Vishaka and Mahek in Naaglok's jail.
+He trap Sesha and Vishaka in Naaglok's jail.
 Together, they eliminate Seema and start a new life.
 Seven months later, Prathna discovers that Naaglok is beckoning her and Raghuveer.
 She gives birth to twin daughters, but Raghuveer blames Prathna for the loss of one.
 The deceased daughter has a new identity through adoption.

 Five years later, Prathna combats a new conspiracy, discovering the creation of artificial shapeshifters called Sapolas.
 Raghuveer supports Prathna after misunderstanding her actions and they reunite with their both daughters.
 Meanwhile, Raghuveer's sister and Trisha along with Mahek, Patali and Professor Jeet attack Naaglok and try to kill everyone with Mahasapolas.
 In a climactic battle, Prathna saves innocent lives and vanquishes the mastermind Jeet behind the conspiracy.
-Prathna is killed by Mahek and Swarna, and they burn down the house, but Prathna takes a rebirth as Pragati.
+Prathna, Raghuveer and their daughters are killed by Mahek and Swarna, and they burn down the house, but Prathna takes a rebirth as Pragati.

 Twenty years later, Pragati's fragmented memories resurface, and she seeks vengeance against Mahek and Swarna.
 Pragati enlists Raghav's help and together they confront Mahek.
 Pragati calls Pratha and Prathna from the past and they together kill off Mahek.

-Before leaving, Pratha and Prathna give their Naagmanis to Pragati and their Naagmanis and Pragati's Naagmani gets merged into the Divya Naagmani.
+Season 7

+Purvi, disguised as Ahana, enters Suri's house to take revenge for her family's death and because Suri's family is from an enemy country of India that wishes to destroy it.
+Ahana kills seven of the twelve murderers.
+It is later revealed that Radhika, Aryaman's former lover, is a shape-shifting dragon and the elder sister of Ahana, who also seeks to destroy both Ahana and India.
+With the help of a map created by Aryaman's father, Ahana locates the Naagmani and attempts to eliminate the remaining murderers.
+Before she can complete her revenge, Aryaman intervenes and stops her, then Radhika uses the Naagmani to erase Ahana's memories.
+A few months later, Ahana, living as Apra, regains her memory and vows to kill Radhika and all the murderers.
+Ahana then learns that the Anant clan is cursed because of Sushantha and that she can undo the curse with the Naagmani and by marrying a naag.
+Later, on the night of the Blue Moon, both Ahana and Radhika perform taap, tandav, and tyag to obtain the Naagmani.
+Radhika also seeks help from Vishaka, who kills Bharani and Pratham.
+Ahana kills the remaining murderers and Erul, while Radhika sacrifices herself for Pragati and Ahana.
+Ahana obtains the Naagmani, and the Anant clan is freed from the curse.
+Six months later, Ahana is revealed to be pregnant with Aryaman's child.